What Information Should You Include in Your Hunting Plan

 Pick Your Party

 Gather your tribe and get ready to take on the next adventure!
 As they say, it's always better to hunt in groups.
 But before setting out, it's important to identify who will be joining you on the trip.
-It is a good idea to have a satellite phone in case you need to contact others for emergencies.

 So whether you're an expert in the field or a beginner looking to learn, pick your party wisely for a successful hunting trip.